Looking for proven marketing tactics to grow your accounting firm? Here are five that will work.

 “You need a point of difference and a brand that is known for something, not just finance,” says Brent Szalay FCPA, founder and managing director of Melbourne-based SEIVA Accountants.
 “It’s critical to know what you stand for in a crowded environment, and it’s a long-term play.”

-Accordingly, competitive analysis is an integral part of any marketing plan.
+Accordingly, competitive analysis is an integral part of any accounting firm's marketing plan.

 “Pick specialist areas and then build reputation and values around them,” Szalay suggests.
 “A lot of people in the accounting profession overlook brand building.”